gbrlsnchs/jwt/README.md

 As of [version 1.1.0], the library is pretty stable, but if a better performance is desired, it is recommended to migrate from `v1` to `v2`.

+A branch named `v1` is used to fix possible imminent bugs in `v1` and will be supported until `v3` is released.

 ### Benchmark
 #### `v1` on  Intel(R) Core(TM) i7-7500U CPU @ 2.70GHz
 ```